 Anticonvulsant medications - hydantoin derivatives

-Osteoporosis (bone loss) is the main disease that comes from not getting enough calcium.
+Insufficient calcium can cause osteoporosis (bone loss).
 Lack of calcium also may be linked with bone pain and spinal problems.
-Low levels can also cause muscle cramps, irregular heartbeat, and depression.Vitamin B1 (Thiamine)
+Low levels can also cause:

 Vitamin B3 (Niacin)

-Niacin plays a key role in the body's metabolism, and low levels can lead to problems with the skin, digestive system, and nervous system.
-Symptoms include fatigue, stomach problems, depression, and vomiting.
-Severe deficiency can cause pellagra, a disease that can be life-threatening if not treated.
-Symptoms of pellagra include inflammation of the skin, depression, abdominal pain, and diarrhea.
+Niacin plays a key role in the body's metabolism.
+Low levels can lead to problems with the skin, digestive system, and nervous system.
+Symptoms include:

 Vitamin B9 (Folic Acid)

 Noticeable symptoms of a vitamin B12 deficiency can take years to show up.
 Irritability, weakness, numbness, anemia, loss of appetite, headache, personality changes, and confusion are some of the signs and symptoms associated with very low levels of vitamin B12.
-Low levels of this vitamin may also raise the risk of colon cancer, heart disease, brain problems, and birth defects.
+Low levels of this vitamin may also raise the risk of:

 Vitamin H (Biotin)